- LeasePlan announced their ERP failure; however, the statement was, in part, a cover-up.

 But note that Lemonde Informatique again did not mention which ERP system was implemented.

-In fact, upon searching the Internet, I was not a single article that reported on the LeasePlan ERP failure that listed the ERP system that was implemented.
+In fact, upon searching the Internet, I was not a single article that reported on the LeasePlan ERP failure that listed the implemented ERP system.
 Now that this article you are presently reading is published, this article will be the first, and it should appear on the first page of results in Google in just a few days after its publication on November 10th.

-But just this point is worth noting — not a single entity saw fit to publish on the ERP system, or even to question what ERP system was implemented — globally.
+But just this point is worth noting — not a single entity saw fit to publish on the ERP system or even questioned what ERP system was implemented — globally.
 And it brings up the question of how much those that publish on SAP are trying to get to the bottom of the issues on SAP projects.
-This reminiscent of the coverage of major project failures by Michael Krigsman, who used to opine on project failures, without actually seeming to read the actual case study as we cover in the article The Art of Blaming the Customer When SAP Fails.
+This reminiscent of the coverage of major project failures by Michael Krigsman, who opined on project failures without actually seeming to read the actual case study as we cover in the article The Art of Blaming the Customer When SAP Fails.

 Where Did We Find the ERP System Declared?

-In FinTech Business, the article LeasePlan in Enterprise-Wide Tech Overhaul with SAP and HCL, from May 2017, the following is stated.
+In FinTech Business, the article LeasePlan in Enterprise-Wide Tech Overhauls with SAP and HCL, from May 2017, the following is stated.

-The identification of the system was deliberately stripped out of the Nov 2019 article, most likely at SAP’s request.
+The system’s identification was deliberately stripped out of the Nov 2019 article, most likely at SAP’s request.
 This was done to misinform the reader as to which system failed.

 Notice the quote from 2017.